Jealous Jennifer Lamb Makes Fun Of Mama June, Sabotages Honey Boo Boo’s Diet

-Mama June Shannon has managed to turn her life around and drastically reduce her waistline, helping Mama June: From Not To Hot on WEtv to be one of the hottest new reality shows on TV.
+Mama June Shannon has managed to turn her life around and drastically reduce her waistline, helping Mama June: From Not To Hot on WE tv to be one of the hottest new reality shows on TV.
 However, success and good looks usually result in jealousy from others and in this case, it looks like Sugar Bear’s soon-to-be wife Jennifer Lamb is the jealous one based on some recent comments she made about Mama June.
-Lamb has also been accused recently of undermining the famous TV mom and sabotaging her daughter, Alannah’s good eating and it’s about to cause a whole lot of drama.
+Lamb has also been accused recently of undermining the famous TV mom and sabotaging her daughter Alannah’s good eating and it’s about to cause a whole lot of drama.

 It’s no secret that Sugar Bear has a wedding coming up to a woman named Jennifer Lamb.
 That was part of the motivation behind Mama June’s incredible weight loss and now she wants to make sure everyone sees her at that wedding looking fabulous.
 Well, Mama June’s success seems to have upset Sugar Bear’s fiance and the two women certainly don’t get along with each other.

-I can’t believe Mama June’s transformation ???????????? pic.twitter.com/0LggXuE7SU
+I can’t believe Mama June’s transformation???????????? pic.twitter.com/0LggXuE7SU

 — ㅤ (@l0veshan) March 9, 2017

-“She looked sick, She looked better with some meat on her bones than what she looked like now.
-She looks like a toothpick walking with clothes.”

-It goes without saying that neither Jennifer Lamb or Honey Boo Boo’s dad Sugar Bear, whose real name is Mike Thompson, should be talking negatively about Mama June in front of her child.
+It goes without saying that neither Jennifer Lamb nor Honey Boo Boo’s dad Sugar Bear, whose real name is Mike Thompson, should be talking negatively about Mama June in front of her child.
 It looks like the sabotage doesn’t end there, either.
 The soon-to-be Mrs. Sugar Bear is also sabotaging Honey Boo Boo’s diet.

 It was also revealed that Mama June’s trainer, Kenya Crook, has been working to help the whole family learn healthier eating habits and recently rid their house of junk food.
-Not only will that help keep Mama June on the right track but it will also force her daughters to eat better, healthier meals and snacks but that isn’t the case when Alannah “Honey Boo Boo” Thompson heads to her dad’s house.
+Not only will that help keep Mama June on the right track but it will also force her daughters to eat better, healthier meals and snacks, but that isn’t the case when Alannah “Honey Boo Boo” Thompson heads to her dad’s house.

 Watch Honey Boo Boo’s stepmom-to-be sabotage her diet & call Mama June a ‘toothpick with clothes’ https://t.co/Av4qUU2w2n pic.twitter.com/QpBSfKZXDM